gordonpn/slack-clone/README.md

 ### Installing

-Clone the repository.
+* Clone the repository.
-CD into the
+* CD into the folder path \soen341-project
-Open up a command line and run 'npm i'
+* Open up a command line and run 'npm i'
+* CD \soen341-project\client and run 'npm i'
+* CD \soen341-project\backend and run 'npm i'
-Next run 'npm start' to start both the front end and server at the same time
+* Next run 'npm start' to start both the front end and server at the same time

 ## Running the tests